faranalytics/port_agent/README.md

 13. Terminate the worker thread asynchronously.
 14. Await abends.
 15. The worker thread exited; hence, log the exit code.
-    - If an unhandled exception had occured in the worker thread it would have been handled accordingly.
+    - If an unhandled exception had occurred in the worker thread it would have been handled accordingly.

 Please see the comments in the code that specify each of the steps above.